HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ## Installation
 --------------

-To install the Extension real through all the steps before attempting to install.
+To install the Extension, read through all the steps before attempting to install.
 Then, follow these steps:

 1. Close your SwarmUI instance and navigate to `SwarmUI/src/Extensions` directory and clone the repo there.
 Open cmd `cd` to the directory above and `git clone ` the repo.
 2. Configure the extension as described in the [Configuration](#configuration) section.